Our Story

 Through the hard work of its founders and the support of the Canada Council for the Arts, Digitally Lit: Atlantic Canadian Youth Read broke ground as the region’s first by-youth-for-youth digital literacy initiative—and it’s been empowering a dynamic group of youth to creatively engage their peers with local books ever since!

-Drawing on the principles of Critical Pedagogy of Place, Digitally Lit has also been dedicated to creating safe spaces for young people to challenge the narratives being presented to them in books and classrooms.
+Drawing on the principles of Critical Pedagogy of Place, Digitally Lit has carved out safe spaces for young people to challenge the narratives being presented to them in books and classrooms.
 Over the years, focus groups, surveys and discussions with youth participants revealed that although the youth were enjoying the local books they were reading, they wished to see more diversity in the stories being told and who is telling them.

 When asked for their visions for the future of local publishing, the youth called for more books representing the diversity of experiences, cultures, backgrounds and histories of Atlantic Canada, and in particular, more books centering and celebrating Indigenous voices, stories, and lived experiences.